sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

          image: simple-webapp

-properties attached to each item is by labels : check if the scheduler is runnig in namesystem: selectors help you filter:
+properties attached to each item is by labels : check if the scheduler is running in namesystem: selectors help you filter:

 kubectl get pods -n kube-system